“When it’s green & growing, I need to fix it. When it’s snow covered and desolate I can put it off.”

-What are the benefits of pruning in the dormant season?
+What are the benefits of pruning from late fall to early spring?

-Trees pruned during dormant-season are less susceptible to disease and insects.
+Trees are less susceptible to disease and insects.

-Trees are healthiest when maintained during dormant season, before new growth begins next spring.
+Trees can be at their healthiest when maintained during dormant season before new growth begins in spring.
 Pruning after the onset of new growth can limit the plant’s bloom potential for the year.
 Dormant pruning pulls double duty by causing less stress on trees, and allowing for robust new growth in plants that bloom in the spring and summer.